ShellRox/SteamAuthPy/README.md

 # requestDeviceId(steamId)

-Returns generated working Android's UDID by your SteamID64
+Returns generated working Android's UDID by your SteamID64.

 # requestSetup(steamId, Oauth, UDID, logging=True)

 Add Steam's mobile authenticator on your account
 If logging argument is False, Response which contains important data (e.g shared_secret & identity_secret) will not be logged in `shared_secrets.json` file.
-Please change this argument only if you are 100% sure that you will save this data manually
+Please change this argument only if you are 100% sure that you will save this data manually.

 # requestSecrets()

-Returns decoded Json of file containing all information that was logged when executing requestSetup function
+Returns decoded Json of file containing all information that was logged when executing requestSetup function.

 # requestAuthCode(time, shared_secret)

-Returns generated Two-Factor Authentication code
+Returns generated Two-Factor Authentication code.

 # requestConfKey(time, shared_secret, tag)

-Returns generated trade offer confirmation key
+Returns generated trade offer confirmation key.

 # requestLogin(username, password, shared_secret)

-Returns a requests session containing all cookies obtained from Authentication (In short, It returns login session if correct arguments are passed)
+Returns a requests session containing all cookies obtained from Authentication (In short, It returns login session if correct arguments are passed).